FlowFuse/device-agent/README.md

 ## Running the agent with the Web UI enabled

-The agent can be run with a Web UI interface.
+The Device Agents Web UI is provided to enable the user to download a device configuration or a provisioning configuration file.
 This is an optional feature and is not enabled by default.
-The UI permits the user to view the current status of the agent and the Node-RED instances it is running.
-It also permits the user to download a device configuration or a provisioning configuration file.

 To enable the UI, use the `-w/--ui` option.
 This will start a web server on the specified host and port.
 The default host is `0.0.0.0` and the default port is `1879`.